 The grades assigned in transferable courses by the sending institution shall not be altered by the receiving institution.
+They also are not used in calculating students' Clark GPA.
 Courses completed with a grade of 'D' or above shall normally be accepted in transfer (except at The Evergreen State College, where a minimum of 2.0 or 'C' is required for transfer).
 Nontraditional grading practices require special handling, depending on the nature and circumstances of the program from which and to which a student is transferring, but receiving institutions shall take steps to assure all students equitable treatment.